We have considered a range of conceptual and practical questions to help you understand how this MA works.

 Can I specialise in a design discipline?

-Yes, through six thematic areas of investigation or Studios.
+Yes, through five thematic areas of investigation or Studios.
 Each Studio is encouraged to build its own identity and understanding of how design addresses and affects change within contemporary society.
 Studios aim to build collaborative and practical skills through project based learning, seminars, and workshops where collective investigation is carried out alongside department tutors and visiting experts.
-The current set of Studios are:

 - Communication & Experience